 These notices, listed chronologically by due date, are provided as a service to the sponsoring organizations.
 Placement herein should not be considered endorsement of or promotion by the Southeastern Minnesota Arts Council.

-Lanesboro Artist Residency
+Artist Residency Program

 The Lanesboro Artist Residency Program provides an opportunity for emerging artists to create new work and explore new ideas while utilizing the dynamic and compelling assets of an entire rural community as a catalytic vehicle for engagement and artistic experimentation.
-Through 2-week and 4-week residencies, the program offers emerging artists lodging, studio space, project/community facilitation, a weekly stipend of $1,000, and the time and space to focus solely on their community-engaged artistic practice.
+Through 2-week and 4-week residencies, the program offers emerging artists lodging, studio space, project & community facilitation, a weekly stipend of $1,250, and the time and space to focus solely on their community-engaged artistic practice.

 Aesthetica Art Prize

 Aesthetica Magazine is looking for works across multiple media, including Painting and Drawing; Video, Installation and Performance; Photography, Digital Art & Installation; Artists' Film and more for its Aesthetica Art Prize.
 Awards include a Main Prize and an Emerging Prize, as well as publication in the Future Now: 125 Contemporary Artists Anthology and presentation in the annual Aesthetica Art Prize Exhibition.
 Go to https://aestheticamagazine.com/artprize/submit/ for further information on entering.